markh-de/KiVar/README.md

 ##### Property Choice Arguments

-To modify component attributes, such as _Do not populate_, _Not in Position Files_ or _Not in BoM_, KiVar provides a set of **Properties** that can be assigned to choices.
+To modify component attributes, such as _Do not populate_, _Not in Position Files_ or _Not in BoM_, KiVar provides a set of component **Properties** that can be assigned to choices.

+###### Syntax

 Each argument beginning with a `-` or `+` is interpreted as a **Property Specifier**, which is a combination of **Property Modifiers** and **Property Identifiers**.

+Each Property Specifier must start with a Property Modifier, defining the state (_true_ or _false_, represented by `+` or `-`, respectively) to be assigned to the Properties subsequently specified by their corresponding Property Identifiers.

+###### Evaluation

-All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of Property states for the corresponding component and choice.
+All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of defined Property states for the corresponding component and choice.
 Properties not defined in any of the component's Choices are kept in their original state.

-Each Property Specifier must start with a Property Modifier, defining the state (_true_ or _false_, represented by `+` or `-`, respectively) to be assigned to the Properties subsequently specified by their corresponding Property Identifiers (examples below). ***TODO*** <- wording technically correct?
+###### Effective Properties

-The following Properties are available:
+The following effective Properties are available:

  * **Fitted** (property identifier `f`).
    This property specifies whether a component shall be fitted (property _true_) or unfitted (property _false_).
 This property is linked to the pcbnew footprint attribute _Do not populate_ with inverted polarity.